What is a BER Rating?

 Choose energy efficient windows

-I always recommend upgrading windows to triple glazing.
+It is recommended to upgrade windows to triple glazing.
 The additional cost versus double glazing is minimal, but the results are windows with a better acoustic value and a feeling of a more secure home.
 This also benefits the u-value, which measures the insulating characteristics of the class, including the heat flow or loss that can occur due to different indoor and outdoor temperatures.

 Upgrading windows gives homeowners the opportunity to give their house a facelift, by changing the window break-up.
 Homeowners could choose to add more opening sections, or less if preferred.
 If this is the sole change homeowners choose to make, they may also have to re-paint window boards, window heads, reveals, and maybe even entire rooms.